The first stage of the partnership is the EdTech Innovation Fund. The second stage, launched Autumn 2019, is the EdTech Innovation Testbed.

-This fund will support up to 20 organisations with up to £100,000 to improve, evaluate and grow the reach of digital tools across four challenge areas:
+This fund is supporting 15 organisations with up to £100,000 each to improve, evaluate and grow the reach of digital tools across four challenge areas:

 - Formative assessment

 - Essay marking

 The EdTech Innovation Fund grants are supporting: